m0w0kuma/ROFL/README.md

   - In the future(soon), extract jungle camps information for pathing inference.
 ## Quickstart
 Download the .zip file in release section.

-## Information
-For ROFL to work we need a .patch file that contains patch informations, i will try my best to stay up to date and provide these for every upcoming patch.
+OBS: For ROFL to work we need a .patch file that contains patch informations, i will try my best to stay up to date and provide these for every upcoming patch.
-The files can be found in .zip in the release section.
+You can find the .patch files in the .zip file.
 ## Usage
 To parse a single file:
 -  ./ROFL.exe -p /path/to/patch_file.patch file -r /path/to/replay_file.rofl -o /path/to/output_file.json